• Skip to primary navigation

 With that said, I think the knife has a powerful cool factor that makes me a fan.
 For the low price, I don’t mind buying it for the giggle factor.

-• The multi-mount sheath can to be carried in two positions: tip down or horizontal SCOUT carry.
+• COMPACT AND CONVENIENT: The multi-mount knife sheath can be carried in two positions: tip down or horizontal SCOUT carry and a lanyard hole is integrated into the handle as an additional place to secure the knife

 Buy on Amazon